meganenglert/CISC275/index.md

 ## Milestone 2:
 - Completed Codecademy HTML Tutorial
 - Began Codecademy CSS Tutorial - about 1/3 completed
-- Brainstormed features for the main web app I will be included in this portfolio
+- Brainstormed features for WhatNow, my plan for a web app
+- Created some basic HTML and CSS for WhatNow homepage, including a form to add tasks, working buttons, and a changelog.

 # TODO
 ## Milestone 1: